Geraldine Sculpture Trail

 A gentle loop perfect for all visitors to Geraldine, the Rhododendron Dell Trail is especially stunning in spring, when its namesake flowers are in full bloom.
 The Rhododendron Dell Trail can easily be combined with the Waihi River Trail for a longer walk.

 Guests staying at The Vicarage can access the loop by descending the ramp behind the Barker's Foodstore & Eatery.
+From here, you can view the sculpture of Anthony Barker.

 4. Talbot Forest Trail - 50 minute loop